Seiten

 Mobiler check

-Alternatively, authorized apps include the Mobile Passport app from the provider Airside Mobile or the CLEAR Passport for CBP Mobile Passport Control app, which were developed in collaboration with CBP and are available for US and Canadian citizens.
+Alternatively, there are the following authorized apps: Mobile Passport App from the provider Airside Mobile or the CLEAR Pass for CBP Mobile Passport Control App which were developed in cooperation with CBP.

-The use of these apps is also free of charge, but travelers have the option of paying for premium functions (e.g. scanning the machine readable zone (MRZ) of the passport or saving a traveler's profile).
-These additional functions are not required by CBP and CBP does not charge providers for them.
+These apps are also free to use, but travelers have the option to pay for premium features (e.g. scanning the machine readable zone (MRZ) of the passport or saving a traveler's profile).
+These additional functions are not required by CBP and CBP does not charge any fees for them from the providers.

 Date: